mutable-learning/notes/pages/Travelling Salesman Problem.md

 -
 - "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"
 	- NP-hard problem
-- The problem can also be modified to "Given a list of cities and the distances between each pair of cities, is there a route that visits each city exactly once and returns to the origin city in less than $d$ distance?"
+- The problem can also be modified to "Given a list of cities and the distances between each pair of cities, is there a route that visits each city exactly once and returns to the origin city in no more than $K$ cost?"
 	- NP-complete problem
 	- sometimes referred to as the TSP decision problem
 	- this version is more difficult to solve than the NP-hard version of the TSP